senthilchandrasegaran/words-as-images/README.md

 # Computational text analysis for library data: 2024

-Jupyter Notebooks accompanying the introduction to computational text analysis given as part of the IDE Academy on visualizing library data at the Industrial Design Engineering Master's Programme at TU Delft.
+Jupyter Notebooks accompanying the introduction to text visualization given as part of the IDE Academy on visualizing library data at the Industrial Design Engineering Master's Programme at TU Delft.

 #### Note:
 Notebooks currently have minimal explanation as this is a work in progress and meant to accompany the lecture presentations.